 Chris Pratt is great in the lead role.
-Although his character is barely interesting, he is able to deliver an entertaining performance.
-None of the other actors did a good job at all, Bryce Dallas Howard was a boring female lead, and unlike Laura Dern’s role in the first film, her character was one-sided and very uninteresting.
+His character is engaging and he does great performance wise.
+None of the other actors did a good job at all, Bryce Dallas Howard was a fun female lead but not as good as Laura Dern’s role in the first film.
 The two children in the film are also bland and had way too much screen-time, and despite the director’s efforts to make his main character’s intriguing, they instead come out as overused and practically annoying.
 There is a human character in the film that the movie tries to make look like the villain, and this is the part where the movie fails the most.
 This “villain”‘s plot was completely bland, familiar, and unnecessary.

-The movie is able to remind you well of the original film with the score and visuals, but often the visual effects feel out of place and boring.
-There is no good use of visual effects in this film.
+The movie is able to remind you well of the original film with the score and visuals, but often the visual effects feel out of place.
+They’re often done well but not impressive like before.
 The first one did it well because not only was it something we had never seen before, but they were not overused, and were in the right place.
-Here, almost everything is CGI, it feels unrealistic and all over the place.
-But this movie still delivers a mediocre and enjoyable time with its action, despite its enormous problems.
+Here, almost everything is CGI, it feels less realistic but you can still sit back and have a great time with the amazing action that’s offered.

 Jurassic World manages to entertain, but fails to live up to Jurassic Park’s incredible story, characters, and use of visual effects.
 I would recommend the film for fans of the saga who simply want to have fun at the movies.